-- a.
+- c.
+In all significant communications and significant publications targeted to beneficiaries, enrollees, applicants, and members of the public, except for significant publications and significant communications that are small-sized, such as postcards and tri-fold brochures. - xvii.
+The Contractor shall post a DHCS-approved nondiscrimination statement and language taglines in at least the top two non-English languages in the State (as determined by DHCS), explaining the availability of free language assistance services, and the toll-free and TTY/TDY telephone number of the Contractor's member/customer service unit, as follows: - a.
+In all significant publications and significant communications that are small-sized, such as postcards and tri-fold brochures. - b.
+The Contractor's nondiscrimination notice, nondiscrimination statement, and language taglines must be in a conspicuously visible font size no smaller than 12 point.
+Any large print tagline required must be in a font size no smaller than 18 point, and must include information on how to request auxiliary aids and services, including the provision of the materials in alternative formats. - xviii.
+Information for potential beneficiaries. - a.
 The Contractor shall provide the information specified in this section to each potential beneficiary, either in paper or in electronic format, at the time that the potential beneficiary is first required to enroll in the Contractor's program. - b.
 The information for potential beneficiaries shall include, at a minimum, all of the following: - i.
 The basic features of managed care. - ii.
 Which populations are subject to mandatory enrollment and the length of the enrollment period. - iii.
-The service area covered by the Contractor. - iv.
-Covered benefits including: - 1.
-Which benefits are provided by the Contractor. - 2.
-Which, if any, benefits are provided directly by the Department. - v.
-For a counseling or referral service that the Contractor does not cover because of moral or religious objections, the Department shall provide information about where and how to obtain the service. - vi.
-The provider directory and formulary information. - vii.
-Any cost sharing that will be imposed by the Contractor consistent with those set forth in the State Plan. - viii.
-The requirements for each Contractor to provide adequate access to covered services, including the network adequacy standards established in 42 CFR §438.68. - ix.
-The Contractor's entities responsible for coordination of beneficiary care. - x.
-To the extent available, quality and performance indicators for the Contractor, including beneficiary satisfaction. - xvi.
-Information for all beneficiaries of the Contractor.

-a.
-The Contractor shall make a good faith effort to give written notice of termination of a subcontracted provider, within 15 calendar days after receipt or issuance of the termination notice, to each beneficiary who received his or her primary care from, or was seen on a regular basis by, the terminated provider.
+The service area covered by the Contractor.

+- iv.
+Covered benefits including: - Which benefits are provided by the Contractor. - 2.
+Which, if any, benefits are provided directly by the Department.

+For a counseling or referral service that the Contractor does not cover because of moral or religious objections, the Department shall provide information about where and how to obtain the service.

+- v.
+The provider directory and formulary information. - Any cost sharing that will be imposed by the Contractor consistent with those set forth in the State Plan. - vi.
+The requirements for each Contractor to provide adequate access to covered services, including the network adequacy standards established in 42 CFR §438.68. - vii.
+The Contractor's entities responsible for coordination of beneficiary care. - viii.
+To the extent available, quality and performance indicators for the Contractor, including beneficiary satisfaction. - xix.
+Information for all beneficiaries of the Contractor. - a.
+The Contractor shall make a good faith effort to give written notice of termination of a subcontracted provider, within 15 calendar days after receipt or issuance of the termination notice, to each beneficiary who received his or her primary care from, or was seen on a regular basis by, the terminated provider. - xx.
+Beneficiary handbook. - a.
+The Contractor shall utilize, and require its subcontracted providers to utilize, the state developed model beneficiary handbook.
-xvii.
-Beneficiary handbook.